Wakesurfing: Notable wakesurfers

-Local legend Gunnar Dudlar, often known to be "better with a board than with a sail."
+Recent World Wake Surfing Championship winners include competitors from the 2020-2024 events, with the sport continuing to grow internationally through organizations like the Competitive Wake Surf Association.

+The sport has seen increased participation from professional athletes across multiple disciplines, including former skimboarders and traditional surfers adapting their skills to boat-generated wakes.

+“* Ashley Kidd, pro women’s skim world champion, 2014 & 2015.”

 Trick list

 Many riders perform a wide array of maneuvers or specifically named 'tricks' while wakesurfing, with most owing their origins to surfing, skating (both vert and street) and snowboarding, Some of the most well-known tricks are: